mubaidr/ForgetThatPage/README.md

 - For Chromium/Google Chrome

 #### Note
-Version 1 kind of a public beta version.
-It is available on the Chrome Web Store but there are still important features missing.
+Version 1 is kind of a public beta version.
+It's available on the Chrome Web Store but there are still important features missing.
 When all those features will be implemented, the extension will move to v2.
 Minor version number is incremented when a new feature is added.
 Last number of the version is incremented when code is changed but no new feature is added.